nasa/cumulus-orca/tasks/db_deploy/test/manual_tests/README.md

 ## Database Fresh Install Test

-This test validates that the db_deploy scripts will perform a fresh install if the disaster_recovery database exists and no ORCA schemas (dr or orca namespaces) exist in the database.
+This test validates that the db_deploy scripts will perform a fresh install if no ORCA schemas (dr or orca namespaces) exist in the database.

 ### Database Setup Fresh Install Test